Vitomirov/UpgradeTask/README.md

-MLM Bonus API
+🚀 MLM Bonus API
 This project implements a simple MLM (Multi-Level Marketing) bonus system.
-Users can invite others, purchase products, and generate direct and team bonuses according to the hierarchy.
+It allows users to invite others, purchase products, and generate direct and team bonuses based on the established hierarchy.

-Features
+✨ Features

-Add users to the platform with optional referrer (referrer_id)
+Add users to the platform with an optional referrer (referrer_id).

-Users can purchase products (Package 1 and Package 2)
+Users can purchase pre-defined products: Package 1 and Package 2.

-Direct bonus (10%) is paid instantly to the inviter
+Direct bonus (10%) is paid instantly to the inviter.

-Team bonus (5%) is scheduled 1 hour later for all upline members
+Team bonus (5%) is scheduled 1 hour later for all upline members.

-PostgreSQL database with migrations and seeds
+PostgreSQL database with migrations and seeds.

-Express.js backend API
+Express.js backend API.

-Integration test included
+Integration tests included.

-Assumptions
+💡 Assumptions

-No authentication is implemented (open API)
+No authentication is implemented (open API).

-Products are pre-defined in database:
+Products are pre-defined in the database:

-Package 1 - 100.00
+Package 1 - $100.00

-Package 2 - 500.00
+Package 2 - $500.00

-Team bonus delay is exactly 1 hour
+Team bonus delay is exactly 1 hour.

-Database transactions ensure atomicity for purchases and bonuses
+Database transactions ensure atomicity for purchases and bonuses.

-Tech Stack
+🛠️ Tech Stack
 Node.js + Express.js

 PostgreSQL